DavidDragan1/VitalisAI/README.md

 TO RUN YOURSELF:
 1. fork the repo
 2. open in GH codespaces
-3. add your OpenAI key to the .env
+3. make new .env and add your OpenAI key as: API_KEY="<your key here>"
 4. $ flask run
 ```